AdobeDocs/certification.en/help/certifications/ajo/ajo-e-developer-23-10.md

 **Section 2: Journey Orchestration (22%)**

-* Given a scenario, target customers on a multi-channel/ multi-step journey
+* Given a scenario, target customers on a multi-channel/multi-step journey
 * Interpret reports and debug performance metrics
 * Given a scenario, determine the appropriate use cases for a journey type
-* Prepare test cases (e.g. experimentation or multi-channel journey)
+* Prepare test cases (for example, experimentation or multi-channel journey)

 **Section 3: Offer Decisioning (16%)**